 No family has influenced the development of Florence more than the Medici.
 Not only did they make their mark on the architecture and monuments throughout the city, it was their patronage that set a young Michelangelo on the path to greatness.
-On this tour, you’ll trace the history of both Michelangelo and the Medici and how they influenced Florence in the art they left behind.
+On this tour, you’ll trace the history of both Michelangelo and the Medici and how they influenced Florence.

 - Duration: 4 hours

 - Start time: 9:15am or 2:00pm

 - Cost: €320 for tour + entry tickets